Here are some resources that I have found useful in creating the posts in this blog and for other reasons. I will update periodically.

 MATH BOOKS RECOMMENDED BY OTHERS

-MATH/TEACHING BLOGS/WEBSITES I FIND MAGICAL (ie, These blogs/websites delight, excite and/or make me wonder about teaching and learning math)
+MATH/TEACHING BLOGS/WEBSITES I FIND MAGICAL: Blogs/websites delight, excite and/or make me wonder about teaching and learning math, in no particular order:

 enough of the magical Desmos posts)